MattArnold/matt-arnold.com/src/blog/2018-09-30-approaching-effortful-tasks-as-play.md

 original_url: 'https://nemorathwald.dreamwidth.org/398359.html'
 userpic: ../userpics/_.jpg
 ---
 Despite the ending of the video being a punchline, in all seriousness, there is something important here about how human beings create meaning and purpose from within.
-Do you have a second?396
+Do you have a second?

 <div class="video-embed">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/c1xYH4JlZhI"